umf-iti-200/umf-iti-200.github.io/data/posts/how-to-install-visual-studio-code.md

 <img width="400" height="400" src="mac-1.png">

-This will download a `.zip` file that will automatically unzipped by MacOS into a `.app` file as you can see in the image below.
+Your browser will download a `.zip` file.
+Open the Finder to see it.
+MacOS might automatically unzip it into a `.app` file, as you can see in the image below.
 Just drag and drop this icon to a folder called `Application` usually located in the left sidebar.

 <img width="300" height="300" src="mac-2.png">